LittleBanana313/VBA-of-Wall-Street/README.md

 # VBA-of-Wall-Street
 Struggles and Successes
 Final Code includes moderate and challenge solution that runs through all sheets in the file with one fell swoop.

 Pictures of 2014, 2015, 2016 included for edification.

+See Source folder for old versions of code throughout development.

 Moderate Solution:
   - Applies relevant headers